armory/docs/content/en/docs/spinnaker-install-admin-guides/packer.md

 If your app is using zip, tarballs or you'll need some customization, you'll need to create a new packer script (see below).

-## Adding custom packer scripts to Armory Spinnaker
+## Adding custom Packer scripts to Armory Spinnaker

 Out of the box, Armory Spinnaker comes with these built-in packer templates and scripts: https://github.com/spinnaker/rosco/tree/master/rosco-web/config/packer